frederic-perez/AmE-dictionary/data/idioms.md

 __crash cart__ The cart of medical equipment used when a patient “crashes” (experiences cardiac arrest). _Get a crash cart in here, this patient needs immediate attention!_
 __crash course__ :three: A rapid and intense course of training or research (usually undertaken in an emergency). _He took a crash course in Italian on his way to Italy._
 __crash__ __3__ _v intr_ To sleep. _If I don’t crash pretty soon, I’m going to die!_ _At most ski destinations, the drill goes like this: wake up, ski all day, have a fes drinks with dinner and crash by 2200._
-__creature of habit__ One who prefers the comfort and reliability of routine and habitual behavior.
+__creature of habit__ :two: One who prefers the comfort and reliability of routine and habitual behavior. _My brother is far too much a creature of habit to be up for something like backpacking across Europe._
 __creep out__ __2__ _slang_ To make someone feel nervous, uncomfortable, and slightly frightened.
 In this usage, a noun or pronoun is commonly used between “creep” and “out.” _I’m OK with most bugs, but centipedes just creep me out, man._
 __crickets__ Used to indicate an absence of any positive response or reaction from someone else.
 Typically used with singular verbs. _A: “Well, did the board of directors like your presentation?”
 B: “I guess not.
 It was crickets after we were finished.”_
 __cringey__